Samsung TV Remote Not Working? Fix in Minutes

 3. Twist the screwdriver and the case should pop open.

-Then carefully remove the circuit board and buttons, swab with 99.9% isopropyl alcohol and remove any dirt or gunk that might have got caught under the buttons.
+Then carefully remove the circuit board and buttons, swab with 99.9% isopropyl alcohol, and remove any dirt or gunk that might have been caught under the buttons.

 Check that the battery leads are not corroded and once you have given all parts a good clean, put it back together again and test.